EDV's Telehealth Nurse | Eating Disorders Victoria

 This page provides information about EDV’s Telehealth Nurse Service.
 To make an appointment with a Nurse, please call the EDV Hub on 1300 550 236.

-What is EDV's Telehealth Nurse service?
+EDV's Telehealth Nurse service

 Navigating treatment for an eating disorder can be difficult and overwhelming.
 If you are looking for guidance to take the next steps, EDV’s Telehealth Nurse service is here to help.